MarKust71/my-react-ts-mui-firebase-template/README.md

 1. Clone the repository: `git clone <repository-link.git>`
 2. Run `yarn`
-3. In the main project folder create `.env` file and fill it up with the values read in your Forebase App config:
+3. In the main project folder create `.env` file and fill it up with the values read in your Firebase App config:

     .env: